shashihacks/OSCP-PWK/Security Insider Lab-2/README.md

 ### Exercise 1: Setup

-1. Installed MySQL and PHP 5.6.40
+1. Install MySQL and PHP 5.6.40.
-2. unzipped the contents in web root directory `/var/www/html`
+2. unzipped the contents in web root directory `/var/www/html`.
 3. Changed the `config.php` with valid db credentails and directory for web access.
-4. Imprted the vbank.sql into the database
+4. Import the vbank.sql into the mysql database using the command below

     ```sql
     mysql -u root -p vbank < vbank.sql
     ```
-5. Application works as expected.
+5. Application should work as expected.